ModelEarth/places/process.md

 We'll generate the SQLite and .csv files daily for both zip codes and states.

-We'll filter files for free client-side by [hosting on Github Pages using SQLite](https://phiresky.github.io/blog/2021/hosting-sqlite-databases-on-github-pages/).
+We'll filter files for free client-side by [hosting timelines on Github Pages using SQLite](https://phiresky.github.io/blog/2021/hosting-sqlite-databases-on-github-pages/).

 Here are the steps for installing the SQLite blog sample on your computer.
 The "blog" repo has an example of filtering timeline data in a browser.